ishafizan/blockchain/learning/web/README.md

 ```

 ### Create django project
-- git clone the project into dir of choosing
+- git clone the project into dir of choosing (within venv)
 - From the command line, cd into web/ directory
 ```
 python manage.py runserver